BabylonJS/BabylonReactNative/Documentation/TestingCompatibility.md

-# Testing BabylonNative Protocol
+# Testing BabylonNative Compatibility

-`Apps/TestProtocol` is a semi-automated tool to test compatibility between BabylonReactNative (more specificaly BabylonNative) and Babylon.js NPM packages.
+`Apps/TestCompatibility` is a semi-automated tool to test compatibility between BabylonReactNative (more specificaly BabylonNative) and Babylon.js NPM packages.
 It checkouts, build and run validation tests for every BabylonNative hash version from a list and every Babylon.js NPM package.
 NPM Package version must correspond to a mask provided to the script.